hytest-org/hytest/environment_set_up/README.md

 # Compute Environments

 The `environment_set_up` directory contains instructional materials and helper scripts to set up your computational environment for running HyTEST workflows and scripts in this repository.

-The scripts in this repository are designed to be portable between a cloud environment and on-prem HPC resources.
-We prioritize work in the cloud because anyone can create an account there to run these workflows, but given that a large number of our users work on the USGS HPC systems, we have also build out some instructional materials to help set up these workflows in those environments as well.
+The HyTEST workflows are built largely on the [Pangeo](https://pangeo.io/) software stack, and are designed to be portable between the cloud, HPC clusters, and your local computer (though some workflows may take an unreasonable amount of time to complete if you are working only on a local computer).
+The instructions in this README help guide you to set up your own computational environment or to utilize USGS HPC and cloud resources (only available to USGS staff).

+## Your Own Computation Environment
+If you do  not have access to USGS computational resources, we recommend you follow [these instructions](QuickStart-General.md) to set up a computational environment that can run our workflows.

-## Cloud Environment
+## USGS Cloud Environment

 If you are working in the cloud, we expect you to work in a JupyterHub instance that has already been set up.
 If you are a USGS Water Mission Area (WMA) employee, you have a few